Understanding Moral Turpitude in Gratuity Forfeiture: What Actions Could Lead to Loss?

 Dinesh Divekar

-In the company context it means wilful destruction of company's property, instigating violence, physical attacks, prohibiting other workers from observing safety precautions, posting derogatory message out of company's premises, causing injuries to other employees and so on.
+The term "moral turpitude" is defined as "a corrupt, depraved, or degenerate act or practice."
+In the context of the company, it refers to willful destruction of company property, instigating violence, physical attacks, hindering other workers from following safety precautions, posting derogatory messages outside of the company premises, causing injuries to other employees, and so on.

 Thanks,